karolwieczorek/Custom-Unity-script-templates/README.md

 Some more extensive script templates for C# development.

 ## Usage
-1. Place the script templates (the .cs.txt files) into the script template folder:
+1. Place the script templates (the .cs.txt files) into the script template folder %EDITOR_PATH%\Data\Resources\ScriptTemplates.
+Depending on platform it could be:

   **PC:** "C:\Program Files\Unity\Editor\Data\Resources\ScriptTemplates" (or similar)